-Greece: Hellenic Petroleum aims to increase its presence in North Macedonian market9.
-October 2020. / SEE Energy News
+Greece: Hellenic Petroleum aims to increase its presence in North Macedonian market, SEE Energy News

 In an effort to help resolve dispute over the oil pipeline linking Thessaloniki with Skopje, Oil refiner Hellenic Petroleum ELPE has proposed a series of RES investments in North Macedonia as well as a conversion of its OKTA refinery into a petroleum products hub facilitating distribution to Western Balkans.